CamdenTadhg/TBRead/Planning/Project Plan.md

         ## create documentation for creating challenges
     ## figure out how to run tests on render
         ## python tests
-        ## javascrip tests
+        ## javascript tests
+## 18 Refactor based on feedback from mentor and hatchways and Augustin
+    ## better response to axios errors than stupid little alerts
-## 18 Fix delete and transfer book function
+## 17 Fix delete and transfer book function
     ## move it to javascript so that the page doesn't have to reload
         ## you'll need the userbook_id on the page somewhere, probably in the buttons as data points
     ## but have javascript re-request the table so that it gets updated
-## 17 fix buttons on challenge list, to show leave or join depending on status
+## 16 fix buttons on challenge list, to show leave or join depending on status and update table based on click.
-## 16 Implement schedule books functionality
+## 15 Implement schedule books functionality
     ## set post days
     ## set calendar days as work or off based on a set schedule
         ## set work schedule button